dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 {{< imgproc uninstall_olm.jpg Resize "2500x" >}}{{< /imgproc >}}

 ### To upgrade Dell CSM Operator, perform the following steps.
-Dell CSM Operator can be upgraded based on the supported platforms in one of the 2 ways:
+Dell CSM Operator can be upgraded in 2 ways:
-1. Using script (for non-OLM based installation)
-2. Using Operator Lifecycle Manager (OLM)
+1.Using script (for non-OLM based installation) 2.Using Operator Lifecycle Manager (OLM)

 #### Using Installation Script
 1. Clone the [Dell CSM Operator repository](https://github.com/dell/csm-operator).